-Here are some common concerns around opening up a joint account and how to address them:
+Here are some common concerns and how to address them:

 You can stop asking each other “did you pay that bill?”
 You can literally automate your rent or mortgage payments from your shared account and not have to worry about it.
 It’s also great for budgeting.
 You can get a clearer understanding of what you’re spending on groceries or subscriptions each month.
 A joint account can streamline your finances and clarify what you're spending on.

 It’s a misconception that both members of the relationship have to go “all in.”
 With a joint account, you can merge some or all of your finances while maintaining financial independence by keeping your own separate savings accounts.
 You can create a plan where you pay some of your bills from your joint account but make sure you have enough in your personal accounts to buy and pay for what you want to spend on.